-The rules for rent increases in private renting depend on what type of tenancy you have and if your tenancy is for a fixed-term or periodic.
+The rules for rent increases in private renting depend on what type of tenancy you have.

 Rent increases for fixed-term tenants